zachfey/VeggieSwap/README.md

 ![veggieswaplogo](/public/images/veggieswap.png)

 Veggie Swap is an app that allows gardeners and veggie lovers to trade fresh produce with others in their area, no matter the variety.
-Users can see current transactions, what is available to trade, as well as select the quantity.
-Once the transaction is complete, they can arrange how they would like to communicate with other gardeners to proceed with the trade.

-Users must create a username and password, then log in if they don't have an existing account with Veggie Swap.
-Once in, they can view offers and complete their transactions.

-To Use:

-Run npm install

-Create database

-select node server.js

-localhost:3000
+Users can post what they have available to swap and specify what they are looking to swap for.
+The available transaction is then displayed on the page for other users to accept.
+Once the trade is made, the transaction is logged in the past transactions section of the website.

+Check out out here: https://secure-temple-76823.herokuapp.com/